Jessie Anderson (The Walking Dead)

 Jessie Anderson is a fictional character in the comic book series The Walking Dead and was portrayed by Alexandra Breckenridge in the television series of the same name.
 She is a resident in the Alexandria Safe-Zone.
 Created by writer Robert Kirkman and artist Charlie Adlard, the character made her debut in The Walking Dead #72 in 2010.

-In both media Jessie is living in an unhappy, abusive marriage with her husband Pete and her son Ron (and Sam in the TV series) in the Alexandria Safe-Zone.
-Upon her husband's death, Jessie forms a romantic relationship with Rick Grimes.
+In both media, Jessie is living in an unhappy, abusive marriage with her husband Pete and her son Ron (and Sam in the TV series) in the Alexandria Safe-Zone.
 She is eventually devoured by walkers, along with her youngest son Sam, when a herd swarms Alexandria.

 Appearances

 Comic book series

-Jessie appears as a resident of the Alexandria Safe Zone community which Rick Grimes and his survivors enter.
+Jessie appears as a resident of the Alexandria Safe-Zone community which Rick Grimes and his survivors enter.
 She makes her first appearance at the dinner party for the community, appearing nervous and quiet.
-Although her investment in the safe zone itself is limited and she refuses to speak about her marital problems, she is abruptly encountered by Rick who faces the issue immediately.
+Although her investment in the safe zone itself is limited and she refuses to speak about her marital problems, she is abruptly encountered by Rick, who faces the issue immediately.
 Rick confronts her in private and she admits that Pete has been physically abusive, but still stands by him.
 She remains protective of their son, Ron.

-A series of events occur that begin with Rick confronting Pete, which ultimately ends with Pete being executed after murdering Alexandria's leader's wife, Regina.
+A series of events occurs that begins with Rick confronting Pete, which ultimately ends with Pete being executed after murdering Alexandria's leader's wife, Regina.
 Jessie grieves silently, but rather shortly, as she finds herself relieved that the trouble is over.
 She expresses gratitude towards Rick about the situation and later becomes more interested in him.
 She begins to make romantic advances on him, which he returns later.
-Rick begins to move on from his previous wife, Lori as his relationship with Jessie grows stronger.
+Rick begins to move on from his late previous wife, Lori, as his relationship with Jessie grows stronger.

-During the horde that attacks Alexandria, Jessie, Rick, his son Carl and her son, Ron cover themselves in guts to move through the horde.
+During the horde that attacks Alexandria, Jessie, Rick, his son Carl, and her son, Ron cover themselves in guts to move through the horde.
 The plan fails and Ron is devoured by walkers, and she is later bitten.
 She is unable to let go of Carl's hand as the horde moves in his direction, forcing Rick to amputate her hand with a hatchet to save his son.
 She is later found by Sgt.
-Abraham Ford devoured and reanimated who shoots her to avoid Rick seeing her undead.
+Abraham Ford devoured and reanimated; Ford shoots her to avoid Rick seeing her undead.